SteffenHebestreit/webcrawl-mcp/CODE_STRUCTURE.md

 # Code Structure Documentation

-This document provides an overview of the source code structure of the Crawl4AI Server, explaining what each file does and how it's used in the system.
+This document provides an overview of the source code structure of the MCP-Server-Template, explaining what each file does and how it's used in the system.

 ## Additional Documentation